 Please also see DfE Keeping Children Safe In Education from 1st September 2022, where references to teaching RSHE/ PSHE are part of the school’s statutory duty with regards to safeguarding.

 New additional guidance on teaching about sexual harassment and harmful sexual behaviours is due to be published by the DfE in September 2022.

-Current DfE guidance on PSHE
+Current DfE Guidance

 - PSHE supports the teaching of Character Education.
-Please see DfE character-education-framework
+Please see DfE character-education-framework (gov.uk)

-- Schools have a duty to deliver a broad and balanced curriculum and one that supports the personal development, behaviour, welfare and safeguarding of pupils (Education Act 2002 and Academies Act 2010).
+- Schools have a duty to deliver a broad and balanced curriculum and one that supports the personal development, behaviour, welfare, and safeguarding of pupils (Education Act 2002 and Academies Act 2010).

 - The introduction to the national curriculum states that all state schools ‘should make provision for personal, social, health and economic education (PSHE), drawing on good practice'.
 DfE guidance also states that PSHE education is ‘an important and necessary part of all pupils’ education’.